CIS-566-Fall-2021/final-project/README.md

 ### Progress Report 3!

 I think my project went really well!
 I started off with little to no exerperience in procedural modelling, but after milestone 1 I felt as if I had greatly developed my understanding of Houdini.
-My traditional Japanese house generator TBC.

-how did your project go overall?
-Did you accomplish your goals?
-Did you have to pivot?
+My traditional Japanese house generator is capable of creating 1-2 story high houses, with an optional courtyard (which sacrifices the second floor).
+The following aspects can be edited/changed through the HDA UI:
+- House base shape, base height, number of wall extrusions
+- Size of courtyard in the center(can be 0 for no courtyard)
+- Number of doors, windows, stairs
+- Railing, platform depth and height
+- Colours of all elements
+- Most features have seeds to allow users to adjust variation with the same count

+The features are best visualised in the renders above.
+I tried to create a small scene with multiple minkas of varying heights, shapes, etc. I will continue to work on creating better renders, since there is some visible material issues/stretching.

+I think I checked off all of my original minimum viable product goals.
+The only stretch goal I did not achieve was that the houses themselves were going to be procedurally placed.
+The houses we're placed manually in the scene above.
+However, the the trees were procedurally placed so that it would spawn on the outer perimeter of the houses.

+There are a few remaining bugs or issues.
+Stairs warp a little bit when the height of the platform is too high.
+Due to the scale of the generator, the tool runs a little slow at times.